The isle of Anglesey is home to some of the best beaches in Wales, and indeed the UK.

 It’s a 40-45 minute walk from the car park along Newborough beach to the Llanddwyn Island beaches.
 Every step of the way, you’re surrounded by some of the best scenery in the UK, with those views across the sea.
 It’s a staggeringly beautiful place, one I’ve returned to again and again.

 The short trek there means that it’s never crowded.
 It’s the site of a monastic foundation by St Dwynwen, who has been adopted as the Welsh patron saint of lovers.
 The main path across the island passes the ruin of the medieval chapel dedicated to her.

-As you reach the end of the long, narrow island you’re greeted by the sight of three beaches and two white lighthouses, with the mountains of the Llŷn Peninsula forming the stage set backdrop.
+As you reach the end of the long, narrow island you’re greeted by the sight of three beaches and two of the most picturesque lighthouses on Anglesey, with the mountains of the Llŷn Peninsula forming the stage set backdrop.
 It takes a fair effort to reach it, so pack a small picnic and savour this magical place for a few hours.

 Getting there: It’s the same drill as for Newborough beach above, with the additional 20-30 minute walk along the beach to reach the island.
 It’s worth checking the tide forecast prior to your visit, as Llanddwyn is a tidal island, which is sometimes cut off for an hour or two around high tide.